 Population Health Research fellows work with faculty in the Department’s Section of Population Health to pursue training in support of their career development goals.
 Population Health faculty have expertise in a range of areas, including addiction, climate change and health, global health, refugee/humanitarian health research, health services research, implementation science, and program evaluation, and most fellows pursue work that is aligned with faculty expertise.

-Our expectation and commitment to our fellows is that, at the end of their fellowship, they will be able to design, conduct, and manage population health research projects independently; successfully compete for extramural research funding; integrate knowledge of clinical emergency medicine practice and its role in the health care delivery and public health systems with appropriate research methods; and excel as a clinician-scientist in an academic emergency department.
+Our expectation and commitment to our fellows are that, at the end of their fellowship, they will be able to design, conduct, and manage population health research projects independently; successfully compete for extramural research funding; integrate the knowledge of clinical emergency medicine practice and its role in the health care delivery and public health systems with appropriate research methods; and excel as a clinician-scientist in an academic emergency department